Terms & Conditions

 2. Information about us

 2.1 We operate the website www.onlinelighting.co.uk.
-We are Online Lighting Limited, a company registered in England and Wales under company number 02923542 and with our registered office at Palladium House, 1-4 Argyll Street, London, W1F 7LD United Kingdom.
-Our VAT number is GB 650 6449 35.
+We are Lyco Group Limited, a company registered in England and Wales under company number 02923542 and with our registered office at Palladium House, 1-4 Argyll Street, London, W1F 7LD United Kingdom.
+Our VAT number is GB 403 8998 67.

 2.2 Contacting us if you are a Consumer:

-2.2.1 To cancel a Contract in accordance with your legal right to do so as set out in Clause 13, you just need to let us know that you have decided to cancel.
-The easiest way to do this is to email us at [email protected] or contact our customer services team by telephone on 0345 646 1140 (From outside the UK: +44 (0)1908 651112) or by post to Online Lighting, 24-26 Vincent Ave, Crownhill, Milton Keynes, MK8 0AB.
-If you are emailing us or writing to us please include details of your order to help us to identify it.
-If you send us your cancellation notice by email or by post, then your cancellation is effective from the date you send us the email or post the letter to us.
+2.2.1 To cancel a Contract in accordance with your legal right to do so as set out in Clause 14, you just need to let us know that you have decided to cancel.
+The easiest way to do this is to e-mail us at firstname.lastname@example.org or by post to Online Lighting, 24 – 26 Vincent Ave, Crownhill, Milton Keynes, MK8 0AB.
+We will then e-mail or call you to confirm we have received your cancellation.
+When emailing us or writing to us please include details of your order to help us to identify it.
+If you send us your cancellation notice by e-mail or by post, then your cancellation is effective from the date you send us the e-mail or post the letter to us.